vlang/v/vlib/regex/README.md

 // find try to find the first match in the input string, return start and end index if found else start is -1 pub fn (re mut RE) find(in_txt string) (int,int)

-// find all the non overlapping occurrences of the match pattern, return a list of start end indexes pub fn (re mut RE) find_all(in_txt string) []int
+// find_all find all the "non overlapping" occurrences of the matching pattern, return a list of start end indexes pub fn (re mut RE) find_all(in_txt string) []int

-// replace return a string where the matches are replaced with the replace string, only non overlapped match are used pub fn (re mut RE) replace(in_txt string, repl string) string
+// replace return a string where the matches are replaced with the replace string, only non overlapped matches are used pub fn (re mut RE) replace(in_txt string, repl string) string
 ```